tesseract-ocr/tessdoc/TrainingTesseract.md

 length is the length of the polygon segment [0,1.0]
 dir is the direction of the segment [0,1.0]

-The CharNorm Features (`cn`) are used to correct for the moment normalization to distinguish position and size (eg `c` vs `C` and `,` vs `'`)
+The Char Norm features (`cn`) are used to correct for the moment normalization to distinguish position and size (eg `c` vs `C` and `,` vs `'`)

 `if` - Int Features

-`tb` - Geo Features
+`tb` - Geo features

 ## The unicharset file format